 How we will use your information

 The information recorded in your online account is your personal record of CPD.
-To follow data protection regulations, we will hold the information on our system for 2 years (after the close of registration that year).
+To comply with data protection law, we will not hold your CPD record indefinitely.
+We will let you know before we delete any CPD records.

-We will use the information in the following ways:
+We will use the information in all of the following ways:

-- During the year, we will check if you have recorded any valid CPD for the current registration year.
+- During the year, we will check if you have recorded any CPD for the current registration year.
 We will send you reminders on a regular basis.
 We send these reminders to the email address associated with your online account.
 You should ensure this email address is up to date and that you can access it if you are away from work.

-- We will check at the close of the renewal period on 30 November 2022 whether you’ve recorded CPD in line with our regulatory requirements.
+- We will check at the end of the renewal period (midnight on 30 November) whether you’ve met the CPD requirements.
 If you have not, we may remove you from the register.

 - If you’re selected for CPD review, a team of independent CPD assessors will review the CPD you have recorded in your online account during the registration year.
 They will conduct this in line with our CPD review process.